dwightguth/nierfishingbot/README.md

 2. Disable music and voice volume in your settings for the game
 3. Kill any other open applications that might make sounds.
 4. Begin fishing by holding down the E key.
-4. Alt tab to your command prompt and run `python nierfishingbot.py`
+4. Alt tab to your command prompt and run `py nierfishingbot.py`
 5. Sit back and let it fish until it's caught the fish you want.
 6. Alt tab back to the command prompt and press ctrl-c to kill the bot.